Pichinglis: Overview of Pichi grammar

 Pichi has a seven vowel system featuring the phonemes /i, e, ɛ, a, ɔ, o, u/.
 The consonant phonemes of Pichi are twenty-two: /p, b, t, d, tʃ, dʒ, k, ɡ, f, v, s, ʁ, h, m, n, ɲ, ŋ, l, w, j, kp, ɡb/.
 The co-articulated labiovelar plosives /kp/ and /ɡb/ are marginal and only occur in ideophones.

 The language features a mixed prosodic system which employs both pitch accent and tone.
 Pichi has two distinctive tones, a high (H) and a low (L) tone.
 In pitch-accented words, a phonetic (L) tone is the default realisation of a toneless syllable (X).
-Examples follow with the four possible tonal configurations for bisyllabic words (examples from Yakpo 2009):
+Examples follow with the four possible tonal configurations for bisyllabic words:

 The morphological structure of Pichi is largely isolating.
 However, there is a limited use of inflectional and derivational morphology in which affixation, tone and suppletive forms are put to use.
 For example, the categories of tense, modality and aspect are expressed through phonologically distinct preverbal particles.
 The verb stem is not altered:

 Besides that, there is a limited use of inflectional morphology in the pronominal system, in which both tone and suppletive forms are used to express case relations.
-For example, the dependent subject pronoun à ‘1SG.SBJ’ has the allomorphs mì ‘1SG.POSS’ and mi ‘3SG.EMP’.
+For example, the dependent subject pronoun à '1SG.SBJ' has the allomorphs mì '1SG.POSS' and mi '3SG.EMP'.
 In the following example, tone alone distinguishes possessive from objective case of the 1SG personal pronoun: